Dewalt-arch/pimpmyi3/README.md

   - config files will be at https://github.com/Dewalt-arch/pimpmyi3-config
   - There Is NO NEED to clone the config repo, the script will get what it needs from it
   - additional tweaks and tunes to the script will happen as needed
-  - source-code-pro font moved from git clone to wget operation

 # Initial Release: Revision "BETA"